-Our partners are in the forefront of their communities trying to meet its life threatening consequences.
+Our partners are at the forefront of their communities trying to meet its life-threatening consequences.
 Climate change is adding to the injustices and inequalities they face on a daily basis.

 In Nicaragua, CEPAD is assisting small farmers survive unpredictable and inadequate rains, disasters and poverty.
 CEPAD staff train farmers living on 1 to 2 hectares in agro-ecological farming practices.
 Through 40 local groups, these farmers will receive seeds, plants and livestock as well as training – families will eat better and be able to improve their income.
 They are establishing community nurseries and micro-dams.
 Ranked fourth on the list of countries at risk from climate change, Nicaragua needs to help people plan for a warmer climate.

 In South India, Neythal is leading a state wide campaign threatening the homes and livelihoods of tens of thousands of fisherfolk.
 The government and others used first the 2004 tsunami, then power plants, sand mining, ship breaking businesses, sand mining operations and shrimp farmers to take their traditional resources.
 On the beach, in the street and through Tamil Nadu’s legal system, Neythal is demanding justice.

 In Sri Lanka, Monlar is helping farmers recover after heavy southwest monsoons in May 2017.
 The group including small farmers determined they would help colleagues in 15 districts affected by landslides and flooding on top of two years of drought.
 Groups organised equipment and will teach their agro-ecological techniques so families can survive.
 According to the National Building Research Organisation more than 60% of land in the central hills is prone to landslides, something Monlar wants to fix.